inseo-oh/yw/README.md

 ## Sources of JSON files

-- `yw/res/htmlNamedCharRefs.json` came from `https://html.spec.whatwg.org/entities.json`.
+- `yw/res/htmlNamedCharRefs.json` came from [HTML standard's "13.5 Named character references"](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references) ([JSON file](https://html.spec.whatwg.org/entities.json)).
 However, the standard states that the list will never change, so in the future I might end up just including it as a Lua file instead to avoid parsing it at runtime.